 Mrs. Howe, who was profiled in the book Gallery Montserrat by Sir Howard Fergus, was born Margaret Corbett on November 18, 1941.
 She was heavily influenced by her grandmother, who was a district midwife.
 She attended the St. Augustine School, which was then on George Street in Plymouth, and later taught at the school before migrating to the United States for secretarial training.

-In 1964, Annie married Michael Dyer, a prominent businessman and politician.
+In 1964, she married Michael Dyer, a prominent businessman and politician.
 That union was the impetus for her foray into politics.
 Michael Dyer represented the Southern district in the late 1950s and 1960s before, ironically, losing to Mary Tuitt, who became the first female government minister in Montserrat.

 Michael Dyer passed away in 1974 but his political influence remained with his widow.
 And even though Annie would marry Robert Howe in 1984, the name “Annie Dyer” had already been stamped in the local lexicon.

-Annie was first elected in 1979 via by-election to replace the late Joe Taylor, in essence reclaiming the seat lost by her husband years earlier.
+Mrs. Howe was first elected in 1979 via by-election to replace the late Joe Taylor, in essence reclaiming the seat lost by her husband years earlier.
 In 1983, she was part of the victorious PLM delegation led by John Osborne.
 She was assigned the Ministry of Education, Health, Community Services, Women’s Affairs, Culture and Sports.
 The parallels between Annie and Dr. George Irish were again notable because Irish was soundly defeated in that year’s election, ending his brief political career.

-Annie is also remembered for her time at the Montserrat Water Authority, where she served as executive secretary, administrative officer, and later manager.
+Mrs. Howe is also remembered for her time at the Montserrat Water Authority, where she served as executive secretary, administrative officer, and later manager.

-Annie, who didn’t have any children, is survived by her husband Robert, brother Dick Martin and step-daughter Joycelyn Howe, among others.
+Mrs. Howe, who didn’t have any children, is survived by her husband Robert, brother Dick Martin and step-daughter Joycelyn Howe, among others.